 awards & recognition

-"Super Lawyer" for Intellectual Property Litigation since 2007
+"Super Lawyer" for Intellectual Property, Intellectual Property Litigation, Media and Advertising, Entertainment & Sports, Technology Transations and Business Litigation since 2007

 The Legal 500 for Intellectual Property: Copyright

-Oxford University, the Inns of Court School of Law in London
+Oxford University (Christ Church), (BA), The Inns of Court School of Law in London

 New York University School of Law (LLM)

 New Expressions: 3D Printing & the Changing IP Landscape